 6. FatChilli

-FatChilli provides a full range of programmatic advertising options – features like header bidding, price floors, revenue waterfalls, and custom ad types.
+Technically, FatChilli provides a full range of programmatic advertising features, such as header bidding, price floors, revenue waterfalls, and custom ad types.

 I used FatChilli for a few months and got some decent results.
-However, they were less profitable than ad management platforms like Mediavine, Raptive, Monu, Ezoic, etc. Still, FatChilli offers a higher CPM rate than AdSense.
+To be honest, they were less profitable than ad management platforms like Mediavine, Raptive, Monu, Ezoic, etc. Still, FatChilli offers a higher CPM rate than AdSense.

 It’s a programmatic monetization solution and a certified advertiser partner, so you need a website with well-crafted content or a useful online tool.